 So, what are the benefits of a minimally invasive spine surgery?

-Minimally invasive techniques allow for outpatient procedures.
+Our clinic in Nashville, TN offers Minimally invasive surgery techniques allow for outpatient procedures.
 This means a faster return to a normal lifestyle.
 The disruption to muscles and surrounding tissue is greatly reduced which means patients experience less post-operative pain and are able to begin their rehabilitation sooner.

 In a study published in 2017, minimally invasion spine surgery was compared to conventional open back surgery.
 The first part of the study of 52 patients showed MIS (minimally invasive surgery) patients had significantly less blood loss and less back pain on postoperative day two.
 In the second part of the study involved 79 patients found that they had significantly less postoperative drainage and shorter postoperative recovery time (40 days vs. 76 days).

 Traditional spine surgery involved making incisions that were multiple inches in length.
 However, a minimally invasive procedure uses advanced surgical techniques that reduce multiple incisions to roughly 1-inch—which means no big scars.
 It also means patients experience no cutting of the muscles, minimal bleeding and no brace following surgery.